Jackey-Marine/Jackey-Marine/README.md

 - 😟 A lab worker who doesn't want to be balding.

-- 👨‍💻 An anxious master's student who doesn't want to be replaced by AI.
+- 👨‍💻 An anxious PHD student who doesn't want to be replaced by AI.

 - 😼 A big-headed orange cat that vainly attempts to split in the sky.